lammps/lammps/doc/src/pair_pod.rst

 Description
 """""""""""

-Pair style *pod* defines the proper orthogonal descriptor (POD) potential, :ref:`(Thompson) <Thompson20142>`.
+Pair style *pod* defines the proper orthogonal descriptor (POD) potential :ref:`(Nguyen) <Nguyen20221>`.
 The mathematical definition of the POD potential is described from :doc:`compute podfit <compute_podfit>`, which is used to fit the POD potential to *ab initio* energy and force data.

 Only a single pair_coeff command is used with the *pod* style which specifies a POD parameter file followed by a coefficient file.

-The coefficient file contains coefficients for the POD potential.
+The coefficient file (coefficient.txt) contains coefficients for the POD potential.
 The top of the coefficient file can contain any number of blank and comment lines (start with #), but follows a strict format after that.
 The first non-blank non-comment line must contain: